Air Force Veterans Mesothelioma Lawsuits

-- Millions of U.S. Veterans have been exposed to asbestos during their tour of service.
+- Millions of U.S. Veterans have had exposure to asbestos during their tour of service.

-- A recent study showed that as many as 30-40% of Mesothelioma victims is U.S. Veterans.
+- A recent study showed that as many as 30-40% of Mesothelioma victims are U.S. Veterans.

-- Mesothelioma has affected veterans from all branches of service including those who worked in Navy shipyards.
+- Mesothelioma has affected veterans from all branches of service, including those who worked in Navy shipyards.

 - Asbestos was listed as the top contaminant at 32 U.S. Army base closures during the 1990s.

-- There are 21.5 million current living Veterans according to the U.S. Department of Veterans Affairs.
+- There are 21.5 million current living Veterans, according to the U.S. Department of Veterans Affairs.

-- 14 in every 1,000 WW II shipyard workers died of an asbestos-related disease compared to 18 in every 1,000 combat related deaths.
+- 14 in every 1,000 WW II shipyard workers died of an asbestos-related disease compared to 18 in every 1,000 combat-related deaths.

 We Do Not Sue the Military or the Government

-Veterans injured from asbestos exposure during their service have the right to sue the asbestos companies that produced and sold the asbestos materials and products used by the U.S. Military
+Veterans who have been harmed by asbestos exposure during their service have the legal right to file lawsuits against the asbestos companies that manufactured and sold the asbestos materials and products used by the U.S. Military.